coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

   generalized form, turn off the |SSR| Boolean ``if`` notation using the command:
   ``Close Scope boolean_if_scope``.
-+ The following flags can be unset to make |SSR| more compatible with parts of Coq:
++ The following flags can be unset to make |SSR| more compatible with parts of |Coq|:

 .. flag:: SsrRewrite

    Controls whether the incompatible rewrite syntax is enabled (the default).
-   Disabling the flag makes the syntax compatible with other parts of Coq.
+   Disabling the flag makes the syntax compatible with other parts of |Coq|.

 .. flag:: SsrIdents

    Controls whether tactics can refer to |SSR|-generated variables that are in the form _xxx_.
-Scripts with explicit references to such variables are fragile; they are prone to failure if the proof is later modified or if the details of variable name generation change in future releases of Coq.
+Scripts with explicit references to such variables are fragile; they are prone to failure if the proof is later modified or if the details of variable name generation change in future releases of |Coq|.

    The default is on, which gives an error message when the user tries to create such identifiers.
-Disabling the flag generates a warning instead, increasing compatibility with other parts of Coq.
+Disabling the flag generates a warning instead, increasing compatibility with other parts of |Coq|.

 |Gallina| extensions
 --------------------